 Petrified Forest National Park in One Day

 Petrified Forest National Park is a unique park that you can easily visit in one day.
 Located along the historic route 66, it is a great park to add to your trip if you are already planning to visit the southwest.
-Petrified Forest National Park landscape was shaped by wind and water, leading to all the natural wonders that we see today.
+The landscape of Petrified Forest National Park was shaped by wind and water, leading to all the natural wonders that we see today.
 This national park has the largest deposits of petrified wood in the world.
 You can see some of the largest petrified logs in the park along the Giant Logs Trail.
-This itinerary will guide you through the best things to do in Petrified Forest National Park in one day.
+This guide will walk you through the best things to do in Petrified Forest National Park in one day.

 About Petrified Forest National Park